 Please visit our Gynaecology service page for more information

-We have had to make some difficult decisions during the pandemic, one of which being the restriction on all partners and family attending antenatal scans.
-We recognise that this is an exciting and important time for families and so we have decided to allow, for a short time only, a short video of the scan to be taken.
+We have had to make some difficult decisions during the pandemic, one of which being the restriction on all partners and family attending antenatal scans, due to the difficulty of maintaining a safe social distance within the clinical rooms and waiting areas.
+Please attend your ultrasound scans on your own.
+We recognise that this is an exciting and important time for families and so we can offer a short video of the scan to be taken.
 This will occur at the end of your scan appointment when the sonographer has been able to complete the medical examination.
 Please do not film the sonographer under any circumstances.

 Please note: This will only apply for antenatal scans and will not apply to early pregnancy scans and be only be available for the duration of the Covid 19 pandemic.